OCRopus: Description

 Single or multiple scripts are available for these components.
 The modular programming approach allows individual workflows to be used and individual steps to be exchanged.

 By default, OCRopus comes with a model for English texts and a model for text in Fraktur.
 These models refer to the script and are largely independent of the actual language.
 New characters or language variants can be trained either from the start, or addeded later.

 Recent text recognition is based on recurrent neural networks (LSTM) and does not require a language model.
 This makes it possible to train language-independent models for which good recognition results in English, German and French have been shown at the same time.
 In addition to the Latin script, there are results for other scripts such as Sanskrit, Urdu, Devanagari, and Greek.

-Very good detection rates can be achieved through an appropriate training.
+Good detection rates can be achieved through appropriate training.
 This extra effort is particularly worthwhile for difficult documents or scripts that are no longer common today, which are not in the focus of other OCR software.